KHard2Bme/Waze_Review_Sentiment_Analysis/README.md

 ### [As you can see, the above distribution of ratings chart gives you a clear picture of how many reviews fall into each rating category (from 1 to 5)].

 ### Question 2:   From the distribution of sentiments chart, What are the number of reviews for each sentiment?
+Which has the most reviews?
 ![B](https://github.com/KHard2Bme/Python-Project-Template/assets/146769989/5d8d0a7a-22b0-4816-8aa2-04a252957ea7)

 ### [In addition to the app having high ratings, reviewers also had many positive words in the reviews for the app.]

-- The positive sentiment has a total of 522,765 reviews which equates to 67% of all reviews.
+- The positive sentiment has the most reviews and shows a total of 522,765 reviews which equates to 67% of all reviews.
 - The neutral sentiment has a total of 207,918 reviews which equates to 27% of all reviews.
 - The negative sentiment has a total of 44,861 reviews which equates to 6% of all reviews.